 I have such fond memories of eating Gajar ka Halwa while growing up!
 My mum would make it oh so often because we all loved it and would polish a batch off in no time!

-I remember how we would start waiting for the red (those orange carrots were not available in Delhi in those days.. carrot used to be only red and available only in winters) carrots to come right from October on wards so that we get to eat halwa.
+I remember how we would start waiting for the red carrots to come right from October onwards so that we get to eat halwa.
+The orange variety was not available in Delhi in those days.
+While growing up carrot used to be only red and available only in winters.
 Mum would make loads of this throughout the season and we would eat it all up in no time!
 The dry fruits which were fried in pure ghee and put in the halwa made the taste so much exotic!
 I would love to dig out the cashews and the almonds and pop them into my mouth and then eat up rest of the halwa!

 Before jumping to the recipe, here are some winter special recipes!